 Vegetables that are good to plant for spring harvests

-Asparagus (but these take a great deal of space)
+Asparagus (these take a great deal of space)

 Greens-spinach, chicories, radicchio, tatsoi, mustard, aruglua

-Lettuce-sow every 2 weeks so you have lettuce spring, summer, and fall
+Lettuce-sow every 2 weeks so you have lettuce spring, summer, fall, into winter

 Peas, fava beans